Shariar-Rafi/mern-bag-shop-fullstack/README.md

    ```

 4. **Set up Environment Variables:**
-   Create a `.env` file in the root directory and define the required environment variables given bellow):
+   Create a `.env` file in the root directory and define the required environment variables as given bellow):

    ```env
    NODE_ENV=development